 The haze really peaks in March and April, however, there’s a chance that some fires will already be burning in February or sooner.
 Travelers with asthma or other respiratory problems should check the particulate matter levels for Northern Thailand before traveling there.

 - The King’s Birthday: December 5 is the King of Thailand’s Birthday, an event celebrated with pageantry, a candlelight vigil, and a rare motorcade appearance by the king himself when his health is good.
 Bangkok is the epicenter of the celebration.

 - Chinese New Year: Chinese New Year is observed in Thailand with lion dances, parades, stage shows, and lots of fireworks.
 The holiday can be a very busy time to travel in Bangkok and Asia in general.
 Prices for flights and accommodation sometimes spike as demand increases.
 Chinese New Year, usually in January or February, is based on a lunisolar calendar, so dates change each year.

 Christmas in Thailand

-Christmas is observed in big cities around Thailand, particularly Bangkok and Chiang Mai where large expat communities call home.
+Christmas is observed in big cities around Thailand, particularly Bangkok and Chiang Mai which large expat communities call home.
 The many malls in Bangkok’s Sukhumvit area will have Christmas trees and decorations in place, although not nearly as early as Western countries do.
-You may even see a Thai Santa Clause running around!
+You may even see a Thai Santa Claus running around!

 - Read more about celebrating Christmas in Asia.